filiphric/filiphric.com-new/content/cypress-basics-variables/index.md

 })
 ```

 There are a couple of more examples that can help you with storing variables in Cypress, these are just a few of them.
-I shared some more advanced examples in my older blog on how to handle data from API, <nuxt-link to="/working-with-api-response-data-in-cypress">you can check it out here.</nuxt-link>
+I shared some more advanced examples in my older blog on how to handle data from API, [you can check it out here.](/working-with-api-response-data-in-cypress)